jsecchiero/letsencrypt-portus/README.md

 edit each .env variable before deploy

-PORTUS_FQDN must be a reachable domain to work REGISTRY_FQDN must be a reachable domain to work
+PORTUS_FQDN and REGISTRY_FQDN must be reachable domain from internet to work

 deploy